KNXV-TV: Independent station (1979–1986)

 In Phoenix, ON TV held telecast rights at various times to ASU sports, the Phoenix Suns, Phoenix Giants minor league baseball and Los Angeles Kings hockey.
-By July 1982, ON TV had 39,000 subscribers in Phoenix, but signs of trouble for the business were emerging rapidly.
-In 1981, the Suns signed a 13-year agreement to telecast games through American Cable, resulting in the launch of the Arizona Sports Programming Network; however, American Cable sub-licensed games to ON TV in part because they had not yet wired all of the metropolitan area.
-KNXV-TV also proved itself a tough partner for Oak's subscription service.
-The station resisted a request to expand ON TV to start before 7:00 p.m. on weekdays and 5:00 p.m. on weekends, while the station also threatened to stop airing ON TV's "adults only" late-night fare.
-ON TV took the station to court over its refusal to cede early evening hours, which generated 60 percent of the television station's revenue.
+By July 1982, ON TV had 39,000 subscribers in Phoenix, but sporting events and subscribers were moving from subscription television to cable.
+In 1981, the Suns signed a 13-year agreement to telecast games through American Cable, resulting in the launch of the Arizona Sports Programming Network; American Cable sub-licensed games to ON TV, partly because they had not yet wired all of the metropolitan area.
+KNXV-TV was at times uncooperative with ON TV's programming plans; the station resisted a request to expand ON TV to start before 7 p.m. on weekdays and 5 p.m. on weekends, and it threatened to stop airing ON TV's "adults only" late-night fare.
+ON TV sued KNXV over its refusal to cede early evening hours, which generated 60 percent of the station's revenue.

 Phoenix was one of the first ON TV markets to show serious subscriber erosion.
-By April 1983, its subscriber base had dipped below 25,000, a drop of more than 35 percent.
+By April 1983, its subscriber base had dipped below 25,000—a drop of more than 35 percent.
 Oak Communications ultimately shuttered ON TV in Phoenix on May 4, 1983, resulting in the loss of 140 jobs.
-KNXV then became a full-time general entertainment independent station, relying on a movie library and those syndicated shows not already owned by KPHO-TV, the established independent in Phoenix, or the network affiliates.
+KNXV then became a full-time general-entertainment independent station, relying on a movie library and syndicated shows not already owned by KPHO-TV (channel 5)—the established independent in Phoenix—or the network affiliates.